objectives materials technology background activities assessment resources

 To Prepare

 Identify graveyards where students may research and secure permission for fieldwork.
 Older and rural graveyards offer the best window to the past.
 Identify a group of older citizens, perhaps through senior centers, clubs, or religious organizations, to embark on an intergenerational exchange with your students.
 Consider what older people have to share with younger people.
 You may want students to investigate the traditions and skills elders have passed on.
 Think about your own beliefs or sayings about health and healing and collect some from friends or colleagues to share with students.
 The video Good for What Ails You: Secrets of the Bayou Healers, has an online study guide to choose appropriate research queries.
 If you use the film, cue an appropriate segment for the class.
 Some students may want to view the entire film, but begin with a segment.
 Read Waiting for Babies: Lay Midwifery in Louisiana to see if it's appropriate for your students.
-Accumulate and survey some of the Lesson Resources below to aid students' research and develop effective intergenerational projects.
+Accumulate and survey some of the Unit IX Resources to aid students' research and develop effective intergenerational projects.

 8th Grade Activities